 The clickstreams that we record on behalf of our clients are not attached to physical or electronic contact information of the people who are visiting the websites.
 In other words, there is no information that connects people to the statistics we are recording.
 We do not collect email addresses of surfers.
 This means that there remains an essential element of anonymity.

 The possible exception to this is the IP (internet protocol) address.
 IP addresses, however, are owned by companies and the ISPs who provide them to their customers.
 This means that in the great majority of cases this information cannot be used to locate a specific user, unless the ISP itself, or company, make that information public.

-The clickstreams that we collect are coupled with a visitor’s profile.
+Opentracker couples the visitor’s profile with the clickstream.
 Each profile contains technical stats of visitors, also known as ‘computer information’.
 Computer information is different from ‘individual profiling’ and ‘online contact information’.
 Computer information tells us the technical specifications of a user’s browser: their screen resolution, operating system, router, ISP, etc. This information is not linked to personal contact information.

-On our site, we provide a link to ARIN a public IP lookup database.
-The contact information provided by ARIN can put you in touch with the owner of the IP address of your visitor.
+On our site, we provide a link to ARIN a public IP lookup database and the contact information provided by ARIN can put you in touch with the owner of the IP address of your visitor.
 Most often, this is the ISP corporation that owns the IP number.
 The exception is larger companies that do not outsource their internet infrastructure.

-We have provided an example of a clickstream and personal profile to the right, which you can enlarge by clicking.
+We are providing an example of a clickstream and personal profile to the right, which you can enlarge by clicking.
 If you would like to interact with a clickstream, please login to our demo and take a look.
 For starters, you will able to see your own clickstream across our site.